CyclePump® EXPEDITION Tire Inflator

-We’ve upgraded the CyclePump Adventure by giving it new rubber armor end caps, improved air filtering, and even better resistance to the hazards on the trail.
-This new CyclePump EXPEDITION is the gold standard of tire motorcycle inflators.
+We’ve upgraded the original CyclePump Adventure by giving it new rubber armor end caps, improved air filtering, and even better resistance to the hazards on the trail.
+The new CyclePump EXPEDITION is the gold standard of tire motorcycle inflators.
+Period, end of discussion.

 |Front Tire||Minutes to inflate||PSI Reading||Rear Tire||Minutes to inflate||PSI Reading|